-Mountain Line provides various levels of internal training and requires additional external training for the Deputy General Manager who serves as the Title VI Officer.
+Mountain Line provides various levels of internal training and requires additional external training for the Title VI Officer who serves as the Title VI Officer.

 Operators: Operators in the field are trained annually by the Title VI Officer on requirements of Title VI and other civil rights statutes.
 Operators receive guidance on expectation that all customers are to be treated fairly and respectfully.
-Operators are also trained on reasons for refusal of service if necessary due to violation of riders' rules of conduct.
+Operators are also trained in reasons for refusal of service if necessary due to violation of riders' rules of conduct.

-Managers and Supervisors: Managers and Supervisors of field operators receive same training as operators plus training on taking complaints and routing to the Deputy General Manager if required.
+Managers and Supervisors: Managers and Supervisors of field operators receive the same training as operators plus training on taking complaints and routing to the Title VI Officer if required.

 Managers and Supervisors are trained to investigate all service refusals to ensure no customer is refused service other than for violation of riders' rules of conduct.

-Fleet: Our fleet department receives same training as operators.
+Fleet: Our fleet department receives the same training as operators.

-Facilities: Our facilities department receives same training as operators plus training regarding stop amenities and stop maintenance to ensure that all neighborhoods or routes receive same quality of stops and maintenance.
+Facilities: Our facilities department receives the same training as operators plus training regarding stop amenities and stop maintenance to ensure that all neighborhoods or routes receive the same quality of stops and maintenance.

-Planning: Our planning department receives same training as operators plus training on public participation process and need for analysis for recommending routes changes, stop additions or removal, connection center locations, and facilities planning.
+Planning: Our planning department receives the same training as operators plus training on public participation process and need for analysis for recommending routes changes, stop additions or removal, connection center locations, and facilities planning.

-Administration: Our administrative department receives same training as operators plus training on receiving and responding to complaints to ensure the public is aware of policies and procedures and to ensure complaints are routed to the Deputy General Manager.
+Administration: Our administrative department receives same training as operators plus training on receiving and responding to complaints to ensure the public is aware of policies and procedures and to ensure complaints are routed to the Title VI Officer.